Axzul777/php-github-activity-tracker/README.md

 ## Features
 - No external libraries each thing on native php
-- Get hole events by username and show in the console
+- Get events by username and show in the console

 ## Requeriments
 php8^